 It is a pretty slow ride suitable for children of all ages, very popular, and does not offer FastPass so expect long queues especially during peak season and in the afternoon.

 I would say that this is the classical carousel you will find in every Disney Park from all over the world.

 You climb the horse you like most and spin around slowing in circles, a quite fun activity for children and people of all ages.

 This is by far one of the busiest attractions from the entire park so you’d better ride it early in the morning or get a Fastpass for it.

 Peter Pan’s Flight is a dark flight where you board a boat and soar above the story of Peter Pan.

 You begin in the Darling kids’ bedroom and also end by defeating Captain Hook.

 You will pass via all the renowned scenes that make this film the Disney classic it is.

 Les Pays de Contes de Fées

-Expect a slow boat ride that takes you through miniature dioramas that depict your favourite Disney fairy tales like Tangled, Aladdin, Beauty and the Beast or The Little Mermaid.
+Expect a slow boat ride that takes you through miniature dioramas that depict your favorite Disney fairy tales like Tangled, Aladdin, Beauty and the Beast, or The Little Mermaid.